Life of a

 The boy, Govind, was considered a prodigy, but difficult, by grammar school teachers and a naïve dreamer by his merchant-class family.
-Once his father, beyond frustration with his boy's independent airs, demanded to know his career intentions: Would he go into the family business?
+Once his father, beyond frustration with his boy's independent ways, demanded to know his career intentions: Would he go into the family business?
 "I like books," Desani shot back.
 "Books! books?" his father sputtered, "I'll buy you a bookstore!"
-Another anecdote: "Boy, you don't understand," Desani was told by a favorite aunt, upon informing her that he would go to England and become famous.
+Another anecdote: "Boy, you don't understand," Desani was told by a favorite aunt, upon informing her that he would go to England to become famous.
 "You don't even know English!"

 Desani ran away from home several times.
 One incident which may have led to his final, dramatic escape gesture, was being sent, with a bodyguard/servant, on an ox-drawn cart through the Indian countryside to collect business debts for his father, a wood merchant.
 Soon thereafter Desani somehow found his way onto a steamer headed for the U.K. He arrived in Great Britain at 17 with 40 pounds Sterling (and no English).

 After his first chilled-to-the-bone London winter (to keep from freezing Desani stuffed newspaper into a second-hand overcoat), he somehow — and quickly — made his mark on the world's preeminent city.
 Attractive, brilliant, charismatic, brimming with vitality and self-confidence, the young Indian was befriended by, among others, George Lansbury, a prominent member of the British parliament.
 His patron arranged for Desani to have access to the British Museum and its fabled reading room.

 Gifted with a rare knack for engendering immediate, unbridled enthusiasm in acquaintances and total strangers alike, Desani was so often interrupted by fellow renters in his rooming house that he borrowed money from each, repaying them only when he was ready to move out.